Bicycle Brakes Won’t Release? Common Problems And Easy Solutions

 5. Brake Fluid Problems (Hydraulic Disc Brakes)

 Cantilever brakes have springs.
 These springs control the movement of the brokes.
-If there is any damage to the springs or they are misaligned, your brake performance will be affected.
+When these springs are damaged or they are misaligned, your brake performance will be affected.
 To identify a spring tension problem, you will have to inspect your brake arms.
 Release the brake lever and see if they return to their open position.

 7. Brake Pad Alignment